JHU-PL-Lab/www-fpse/lecture/variants.md

     |> fun x -> Ok(x)
 ```
 #### Parametric variant types
-We have used several of these but just have not looked at the type so carefully.
+We have used several of these but have not looked at the type too carefully.

 Here is the system's declaration of the `option` type -- the `#show_type` top loop directive (or just `#show`) will print it:
 ```ocaml